jlowe000/oci-arcade/README.md

     1. Start FN server on arcade_network with the port 8082
     1. Deploy events serverless
     1. Deploy events publishevent
+    2. Run api-score NodeJS server
-    1. Build / Run kafka events
+    3. Build / Run kafka events
-    3. Upload games to object storage (if user api-key is enabled)
+    4. Upload games to object storage (if user api-key is enabled)
-    1. More to come ...
+    5. More to come ...

 (I'm reverse engineering these steps from the Terraform project).

 - Note:
   - In an Always-Free Tier, you make get issues when you "Apply" because (these are the common ones I found):
     - There can only be a single VCN allowed in the tenancy.
-    - There can only be 2 x VM instances and 2 x Autonomous Database instances.
+    - There can only be 2 x E2.1.Micro VM instances, 4 x A1.Flex VM instances and 2 x Autonomous Database instances.
   - Need to "accept" exception in browser for the API calls (https://<compute-public-ip>:8081/event) - Without this step, API calls from game will fail with CERT exception
   - If you are wanting to "Destroy" the stack, you need to delete the folders in the oci-arcade bucket before running the Terraform destroy activity.
 Otherwise, the bucket will fail to be destroyed.
 You can delete the folders which will delete the underlying objects.